luxeengine/luxe-docs/docs/get.md

 Currently the primary supported IDE is [Code](https://code.visualstudio.com/).
 It's a free cross platform editor with great support for custom extensions.

+Download and install Code from the above link for your platform.

 To install support for luxe, open the extensions panel.
 This can be found via the menu or the side bar.